 - Inspect trees annually and pruned as needed for public safety. - Assess all damaged or diseased trees for safety, and when removal is recommended, new trees are installed as appropriate and as resources allow. - Maintenance activities should coincide with low demand periods and take advantage of special growing characteristics. - Closely monitor and assess all trees and woody species during routine maintenance for insect and disease problems. - In open lawn areas, spread mulch around the base of each tree, starting 1-3 ft out from the trunk and extending to the dripline (when possible).
-Volunteers should be considered for this annual effort.
+Volunteers should be considered for this annual effort and sheet mulching should be used where appropriate.